 “No,” Lex says.
 “We’re looking into touch-sensitivity, but that advancement’s several generations away.
 We talked about that.”
 Corben is confused.
 His mind doesn’t work the way he thinks it should.
 He feels hungry… but is told he can’t eat.
 His ex-wife attended the procedure, but he’s distressed he can’t smell, can’t feel the warmth of her hand.
 She’s also stand-offish; they’re friendly, but he doesn’t seem to remember she’s his ex.
 Everything feels alienating.
 He claims to need air, and accidentally tears a door off its hinges on his way outside.
 “He actually doesn’t,” Lex says to the reporters, “but it is quite an adjustment.
 If you’ll excuse me.”

 They engage, fighting, as Lex tries to get to the failsafe and shut Metallo down.
 Lex accidentally manages to open the kryptonite compartment, and Superman falls to his knees.
-Lex realizes that it’s having an outsized impact on him, and grabs a fire extinguisher and smashes it into Metallo’s chest, sending flecks of the rock scattering- but the extinguisher blocks the rock enough for Superman to rally, holding Metallo while Lex shuts him down.
+Lex realizes that it’s having an outsized impact on him, and grabs a fire extinguisher from inside and smashes it into Metallo’s chest, sending flecks of the rock scattering- but the extinguisher blocks the rock enough for Superman to rally, holding Metallo while Lex shuts him down.
 The pair collapse into the mud.
 “This doesn’t mean I hate you any less,” Lex says, but helps Superman up off the ground.

 “You’ll come around,” Superman says, but the way he says it, it’s full of warmth and cheer- he’s not full of himself, he’s just full of hope, for both of them, and their friendship.